bjornmeansbear/lectureScripts/ASustainableDesigner.md

 I like to say that I am a "Sustainabilitist" — that is, those interested in creating sustainability, in working ever towards the more sustainable!

-We sustainabilitists shall take over where the environmentalists left off, moving from the realm of the environment into all realms.

-We sustainabilitists must allow our designs, strategies and methodologies to evolve and adapt to new ideas — accept and deal with a constant state of flux.
+We sustainabilitists shall take over where the environmentalists left off, moving from the realm of the environment into all realms; and so we must allow our designs, strategies and methodologies to evolve and adapt to new ideas — accept and deal with a constant state of flux.

+## Minor background

+I've designed books, record sleeves, magazines, logos, websites, exhibition graphics, and even built a few digital tools… This will mainly be a few casestudies that specifically deal with sustainability, constraint, aesthetics, vernacular … what Sustainable design might "look" like; not just any design...

 ## The Sustainabilitist Principles

-I'll start with this: _The Sustainabilitist Principles_.

 _The Sustainabilitist Principles_ is a modular manifesto.
 It collected my set of "ideals" for how one should approach designing, the ways of thinking to create more sustainably as I had collected them up to 2009.
 The goal of the piece was to create something that would bring these principles to visual fruition, while also diseemenating them.
 It was a poster, just with novel form.